Table of Contents

 Capo by the Sea Provides Alcohol Recovery Interventions

 Capo by the Sea is a premier rehab located in a beach community in Southern California.
-At Capo by the Sea, our expert staff guides clients through a medical detox program as comfortably as possible.
+At Capo by the Sea, our expert staff guides clients through a detox program as comfortably as possible.
 Our addiction treatment program will provide helpful recovery tools that help ensure clients achieve a sustained recovery.
 For any questions, please reach out to Capo by the Sea today at 888-529-2114.